Lachee/discord-rpc-csharp/Docfx/articles/features/timestamps.md

+---
+uid: timestamps
+---

 # Timestamps
 You can display timers and progress in your activity.
 However, Discord likes to change their mind on how these are displayed.
-Below is a matrix of all the variety of timers you can set and what they will do.
+Below is a matrix of all the variety of timers you can set and what they will do for each @activity_types:

 | Activity Type / Timestamps | `null` | `Timestamps.Now` | `Timestamps.FromTimespan` |
 |---------------|------------------|------------|--------------|